 11. Vista Social

-Vista Social is a comprehensive platform that packs agency-level features into a tool accessible for individuals and small businesses.
-While its powerful paid tiers get most of the attention, it offers a functional free plan that serves as an excellent entry point, making it one of the more robust free social media management tools for those planning to scale.
-The free plan allows you to connect a few social profiles and schedule a limited number of posts.
+Vista Social is an all-in-one platform, housing agency-level features in a tool accessible for individuals and small businesses.
+While most of the attention goes to its powerful paid tiers, it has a functional free plan that is very well placed to serve as an entry point, thus making it one of the more robust free social media management tools for those planning to scale.
+Its free plan lets you connect a few social profiles and schedule a limited number of posts.

-What sets Vista Social apart is its forward-thinking feature set, even at the free level.
-You gain access to a unified content calendar and a media library, which are essential for planning.
-As you grow, its paid plans seamlessly add powerful tools like social listening, review management, and advanced reporting, providing a clear and affordable upgrade path without needing to switch platforms.
+What sets Vista Social apart is its future-facing feature set, even at the free level.
+You get a unified content calendar and media library, which forms the backbone of planning.
+As you grow, its paid plans add powerful tools like social listening, review management, and advanced reporting, giving you a clear, affordable upgrade path without having to switch platforms.

 Key Features & Limitations

-Best For: Creators and small businesses looking for a free tool with a clear, powerful, and affordable path to scale into advanced features like review management and social listening.
+Best for creators and small businesses seeking a free tool with a distinct, powerful, and affordable scaling path into advanced features like review management and social listening.

 Pros: